spinnaker/orca/orca-peering/README.md

 This is an semi-experimental approach to solve the problem of having multiple `orca` installations (each with its own database) communicate changes with each other, for instance in a multi-region Spinnaker installation or during a database migration.

-Note: the word *instance* is used to refer to `orca` below but most likely this is actually a cluster of `orca` instances that all talk to the same database
+Note: the word *instance* is used to refer to `orca` below but most likely this is actually a cluster/installation of `orca` instances that all talk to the same database

 **Definitions:**
 * `peer`